 November 16, 2020

-In December 2020, Eric M. Patashnik and Wendy J. Schiller will publish, "Dynamics of American Democracy: Partisan Polarization, Political Competition and Government Performance."
+In December 2020, Eric M. Patashnik and Wendy J. Schiller published, "Dynamics of American Democracy: Partisan Polarization, Political Competition and Government Performance."
 This edited volume brings together leading scholars and practitioners to examine the challenges plaguing contemporary American politics, including ideological polarization, partisan sorting, and legislative stalemate.

 Watson spoke to Patashnik and Schiller and asked them to share some of the most important findings of the research presented in the book.
 Here's what they said:

 Three key findings of the book stand out.
 First, Democrats and Republicans increasingly hold fundamentally different views on the meaning of American identity.
 As James Morone of Brown University argues, the two major parties once deflected identity conflicts.
 Each of the parties protected (and rejected) different marginalized groups, such as immigrants and Black Americans.
 However, the Democratic party today embraces both immigration rights and racial justice, and the Republican party (supported by its rural, white working-class base) opposes these positions.
 It remains to be seen whether the GOP will adopt a more multicultural identity following Trump’s surprisingly strong showing among Latino and Black voters in the 2020 election.